The magnitude of odd balls via Hankel determinants of reverse Bessel polynomials: Introduction

 Taking a weighting on $A_i$ for each $i$, gives a sequence of finite signed measures on $X$.
 One might hope that they tend to a measure $\mu$ on $X$ which satisfies the obvious analogue of the weighting equation above, namely

 and that one could then calculate the magnitude $|X|$ as the total mass of $\mu$, ie.~$\int_X \mathrm{d}\mu$.
 This will work for some spaces such as the closed interval~$B^1_R$, see~\cite{Willerton:SpheresSurfaces}.
-Unfortunately, it does not work in general, as a sequence of finite signed measures which tends pointwise to a limit does not typically tend to a signed measure.
+Unfortunately, it does not work in general, as a sequence of finite signed measures which gives a convergent sequence when evaluated on any function does not typically give rise to a signed measure.
 Here is a simple example of that.